dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 > [!Note]
 > The following changes are under development for Intune.
 All of these features will eventually be supported for hybrid customers' deployments (Configuration Manager with Intune).
 For more information about new hybrid features, check out our [hybrid What’s New page](https://docs.microsoft.com/en-us/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).

+## Public preview of the new Intune admin experience on Azure <!--736542-->

+In early calendar year 2017 we will be migrating our full admin experience onto Azure, allowing for powerful and integrated management of core EMS workflows on a modern service platform that’s extensible using Graph APIs.

+New trial tenants will start to see the public preview of the new admin experience in the Azure portal this month.
+While in preview state, capabilities and parity with the existing Intune console will be delivered iteratively.

+The admin experience in the Azure portal will use the already announced new grouping and targeting functionality; when your existing tenant is migrated to the new grouping experience you will also be migrated to preview the new admin experience on your tenant.
+In the meantime, if you want to test or look at any of the new functionality until your tenant is migrated, sign up for a new Intune trial account or take a look at the new documentation.

+If you have any questions about the timeline for your tenant’s migration, contact our migration team at [intunegrps@microsoft.com](mailto:intunegrps@microsoft.com).

 ## New Capabilities

 ### Actions for non-compliance <!--730266-->